This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 It’s a seemingly obvious problem, but it’s one small thing that I hadn’t thought about when planning out the project.
-But if there wasn’t some sort of hiccup during the course of a home DIY project, I wouldn’t know what to do with myself.
+(Then again, if there wasn’t some sort of hiccup during the course of a home DIY project, I wouldn’t know what to do with myself.)

 I could loosen the screws on the electrical outlet to bring it forward — but that would leave it loose and that wasn’t an option.

-I had something in mind made of rubber or plastic — for fire and safety concerns.
+I had something in mind that would be made of rubber or plastic — for fire and safety concerns.
 A UL listed product would be the way to go for peace of mind.

 TIP: Be sure to cut the power to the receptacles at the breaker box prior to installing the spacers.
 You can do this with the power on, but you’ll need to know what to touch and what not to touch.
 If you’re not 100% certain, cut the power at the breaker box.